MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/asset-management-mobile-app/onboard-app.md

 1. Go to **System administration \> Users \> Users**.
 1. Use the filter to find a user that should be able to use the app.
 1. Open the details page for the selected user by selecting the hyperlink for the **User ID**.
 1. Check the **Person** field to see which person is assigned to the current user account.
 If a person is assigned, write down their name.
-If no person is assigned, then you will assign one in the next section.
+If no person is assigned, then you'll assign one in the next section.
-1. On the **User's roles** FastTab toolbar select **Assign roles** to open the **Assign roles to user** dialog.
+1. On the **User's roles** FastTab toolbar, select **Assign roles** to open the **Assign roles to user** dialog.
 1. In the **Role name** column, find and select both the *Maintenance requester* and *Maintenance worker* roles.
 1. Select **OK** to apply your settings and close the dialog.